ipython/ipython/docs/source/interactive/autoawait.rst

 ability to run asynchronous code from the REPL.
 Constructs which are :exc:`SyntaxError` s in the Python REPL can be used seamlessly in IPython.

-The example given here are for terminal IPython, running async code in a notebook interface or any other frontend using the Jupyter protocol needs IPykernel version 5.0 or above.
+The examples given here are for terminal IPython, running async code in a notebook interface or any other frontend using the Jupyter protocol needs IPykernel version 5.0 or above.
 The details of how async code runs in IPykernel will differ between IPython, IPykernel and their versions.

 When a supported library is used, IPython will automatically allow Futures and Coroutines in the REPL to be ``await`` ed.
 This will happen if an :ref:`await